Rogers Writers’ Trust Fiction Prize

 About the Prize

 The Rogers Writers’ Trust Fiction Prize recognizes Canadian writers of exceptional talent for the year’s best novel or short-story collection as selected by a three-member, independent judging panel.
 The prize has been sponsored by Rogers Communications Inc. since its inception in 1997.
 This year marks the 20th anniversary of the prize.
-The winner will be announced November 2 at the Writers’ Trust Awards in Toronto.
+The winner was announced November 2 at the Writers’ Trust Awards in Toronto.

 About the Sponsor